-Leafs Top 5 Draft Busts
+Toronto Maple Leafs Top NHL Draft Busts

 The Leafs ended up trading Colaiacovo as part of the Lee Stempniak trade.
 Colaiacovo then spent four seasons with the St. Louis Blues where he seemed to finally live up to his potential.
 He played at least 60 games in each of the four seasons with the Blues and had more than 20 points in three of those seasons.
 After the 2011-12 season he bounced around a few teams while struggling to stay healthy.

 Despite the injuries, Colaiacovo is currently playing in the DEL hockey league for the Mannheim Eagles.
-He has 14 points in 18 games but again has missed most of the season because of injuries.
+He signed with Mannheim part way through the season and has 14 points in 18 games.
 It is interesting to think of what his career could have been if he was able to stay healthy.

 #4 Luca Cereda/Leafs 1999 Draft Picks